How to save certain pages of a PDF file.

 You can learn how to save certain pages of a PDF in Print settings.
 Simply follow these steps:

-- In your PDF editor, go to File > Print — as if you were going to send the document to a printer.
+- In your PDF viewer, like the Acrobat Reader app, go to File > Print — as if you were going to send the document to a printer.

 - Then, instead of choosing a printer, select Print to PDF (or a similar option).
 The document will save to your device as a PDF.